For General Information: (740) 374-1400

 , Answer Section, ,

-The main consequence of vitamin D toxicity is a buildup of calcium in your blood (hypercalcemia), which can cause nausea and vomiting, weakness, and frequent urination.
-Vitamin D toxicity might progress to bone pain and kidney problems, such as the formation of calcium stones.
+The main concern of vitamin D toxicity is a buildup of calcium in the blood.
+This is called hypercalcemia.
+Hypercalcemia can cause upset stomach and vomiting, weakness, and frequent urination.
+It also can lead to bone pain and kidney troubles such as kidney stones.